 Allan Stewart, Andy Gray and Grant Stott recall what the 1980s meant to them, for the 2016 production of Canned Laughter.

-Grant’s Rough Guide to Dundee – with a little help from Lorraine Kelly – promote his Behind The Mic show in 2017.
+Grant’s Rough Guide to Dundee – with a little help from Lorraine Kelly – to promote his Behind The Mic show in 2017.

 Grant Stott and Andy Gray show us around Edinburgh’s Dominion Cinema to promote their 2017 production Double Feature.